What's On this week on Mallorca

 English Speaking Residents Association (ESRA) events

-· Central District hold coffee mornings at the Hotel Saratoga, in Palma on November 12th it will be at 11.00.
-They then are holding an American Thanksgiving Lunch 13.00 for 13.30 at los Delfinos, Portals Nous ESRA members can consult their Newsletters for booking info.
+· Central District are holding an American Thanksgiving Lunch at 13.00 for 13.30 at Delfinos, Portals Nous.
+ESRA members can consult their Newsletters for booking information.
+Coffee morning every Thursday at the Hotel Saratoga.
+Please reserve: 628414120.

 · North East hold their coffee mornings every Wednesday at the Bonanza in Cala Millor from 11.30 onwards.